-In addition, even people who are skeptical about the claims of these experts are increasingly coming to the conclusion that the potential risks of climate change are so large that it’s worth taking action.
-At Growing to Give, we have chosen to take action by adopting climate-friendly farming methods as one of our values.
+Even many of those who remain skeptical about the claims of these experts are now reaching the conclusion that the potential risks of climate change are now so large that much more action is needed.

 Here are a few of our favorite resources on biochar:

 - International Biochar Initiative – The International Biochar Initiative provides a platform for the international exchange of information and activities in support of biochar research, development, demonstration, and commercialization.